Guide for Aspiring Entrepreneurs building their side hustle

 Research shows that 70% of customers will look at the information before making a decision.
-Only 25% will make a purchase without doing further research.
+Only 25% will purchase without doing further research.
 It is important to use this research to get the most out of your online marketing efforts.
 Ask people questions on forums, social networking sites, and official websites before launching your site.
 Ensure you are regularly updated on important news from the SEO industry so that you are not out of date when entering new marketplaces.

 Once you have an accurate site and some marketing automation installed, begin creating content.
 This doesn't have to be very long, but it should provide value.
 Write blog posts that explain your services and products.
 Create infographics to help customers understand a product or service better.
 Write anything you can think of that can be used as an ad for your business.
 You'll likely be working with other people at this point, so you must connect with them through email marketing as well.